basmaamahmoud/Face-Detection/README.md

 How to detect faces in images using Clarifai api
 # Face Detect App

-- This app allows users to take a life photo using a mobile camera, tag heer text field will appear in the middle of each in the picture where a user can enter the name for the face he wants to save.
+- This app allows users to take a life photo using a mobile camera, "tag here" text field will appear in the middle of each face in the picture where a user can enter the name for the face he wants to save.
 - All selected faces will be stored with the original image.

 ## Setup